 It is important to understand the distinction between Treasury Stocks and Common Stocks.
-The Treasury Stock and the Common Stock, both represent the holding in the company.
-According to the requirements, the issuing company decides on the issuance of common stocks or repurchase of common stocks or preferred stocks.
+The Treasury Stock and the Common Stock both represent the holding in the company.
+According to the requirements, the issuing company decides on issuing common stocks or repurchasing common stocks or preferred stocks.
 The issuing company effectively uses Treasury Stocks and Common Stocks according to the business requirements.
-The issuing company tries to take full advantage by effectively managing and monitoring the movements of its stock price, through the quantum of Treasury Stocks and Common Stocks.
+The issuing company tries to take full advantage by effectively managing and monitoring the movements of its stock price through the quantum of Treasury Stocks and Common Stocks.

 Frequently Asked Questions (FAQs)

-The reasons for the issuance of treasury stock includes:
+The reasons for the issuance of treasury stock include: